jaimetur/PhotoMigrator/help/4-synology-photos.md

 >[!NOTE]
 >## <span style="color:green">Synology Photos Support</span>
 >From version 2.0.0 onwards, the Tool can connect to your Synology NAS and login into Synology Photos App with your credentials.
+>### Features included:
+> 1. Upload Album(s) (from folder)
+> 2. Download Album(s) (into folder)
+> 3. Upload ALL (from folder)
+> 4. Download ALL (into folder)
+> 5. Remove ALL Assets
+> 6. Remove ALL Albums
+> 7. Remove Empty Albums
+> 8. Remove Duplicates Albums
+>
+>
-The credentials need to be loaded from 'Config.ini' file and will have this format:
+>The credentials need to be loaded from 'Config.ini' file and will have this format:
 >
 >>#### <span style="color:green">Example 'Config.ini' for Synology Photos:</span>
 >>
 >>```